 Lower elevations have more Sitka spruce as well as western hemlock in denser stands.
 The lowest, near-coastal locations have temperate rain forests, which in some areas extend up river valleys.
 On the Kenai Peninsula the forests are transitional between temperate rain forests and boreal forest and taiga more characteristic of interior Alaska.

 Mountain goats.
-Image credit: Creative Commons
+Image credit: Courtesy US National Park Service

 Characteristic terrestrial mammals found in this ecoregion include brown and black bear, wolf, coyote, moose, black-tailed deer, mountain goat, Dall sheep, lynx, river otter, mink, wolverine, red fox, hoary marmot, and porcupine.
 The lower river valleys are key habitat for black-tailed deer and serve as corridors that connect populations from coastal to interior areas.